SLIB53/path-tracer-playground/ray-tracing-in-one-weekend/README.md

 This is my solution to [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), the first book in the Ray Tracing in One Weekend book series!

-The result above was rendered at 5,120 by 2,880 pixels with 512 samples per pixel and up to 64 bounces per ray, which took ~5 hours on a MacBook Pro 16" (M1 Max).
-With the same configuration, it takes ~20 minutes to render at 1,280 by 720 pixels.
-The application is a single-threaded process, and maintains 100% CPU utilization while using ~1 MiB memory throughout rendering.
+Though I used C++23 and deviate significantly from the book, the solution produces the same quality results as the book's reference renders.
+After completing the implementation, I had some fun tweaking the final scene as well.
+The result above was rendered at 5,120 by 2,880 pixels with 512 samples per pixel and up to 64 bounces per ray.

-Though I used C++23 and deviate significantly from the book, the solution maintains the same results, and is complete at ~800 source lines of code.

 ## Implementation Differences

+- Renders with tile-based multi-threading.
+- Path tracing algorithm is iterative with O(1) memory complexity, rather than recursive with O(n) memory complexity where n is the number of bounces.
 - C++23
-  - Rendering uses C++ concepts to intersect with geometry.
+  - Tracing uses C++ concepts to intersect with geometry, preferring static dispatch instead of dynamic dispatch.
-  - I use `std::print` and `std::format`, rather than `std::cout` with the stream insertion operator.
-- Ray generation logic is part of the `render` function and moved out of the `camera` class.
+- Ray generation logic is part of the `ray_tracer` class and moved out of the `camera` class.
-- Path tracing algorithm is iterative with O(1) memory complexity, rather than recursive with O(n) memory complexity where n is the number of bounces.
-- Preferred assertions to defensive programming (I did not implement clamp).
+- Preferred assertions to defensive programming.
-- Preferred radians to degrees (I use `std::numbers::pi` to express radians).

-And many more less significant differences...
+And many more...

 ## Build & Run

 **Requirements:**

+- clang
 - cmake
 - ninja
-- clang

 **Build Targets:**